keechma/keechma/guides/05-ui-system.md

 # UI System

-Keechma provides you with a way to write decoupled, reusable UI components.
-It's still using Reagent to implement and render the components but adds some structure to keep things clean.
+Keechma allows you to write decoupled, reusable UI components.
+It's still using Reagent to implement and render them — it just adds some structure to keep things clean.

 ## Untangling the UI